Oxygenenators Livewells and bait tanks – Electrolysis Type

 OXYGENATOR™ – OXYGEN GENERATOR – ELECTROLYSIS TYPE

-Aqua Innovations Oxygenator™, T-H Marine Technologies, distributed by T-H Marine is an electrolysis device is primarily sold and used in freshwater bass boat livewells and bait tanks.
-This small D/C battery operated electrical oxygen system requires (2) AA or 12 volt batteries, some units require daily maintenance after each use, new units are advertised maintenance free.
+Aqua Innovations Oxygenator™, T-H Marine Technologies, distributed by T-H Marine is an electrolysis device primarily sold and used in freshwater bass boat livewells and bait tanks.
+This small D/C battery operated electrical oxygen generator requires (2) AA or 12-volt batteries.
+Some units require daily maintenance after each use, new units are advertised maintenance free.
 Oxygenators are sold by most bass boat manufacturers, Bass Pro Shops, Cabela’s, Amazon and other big box stores.

-When an Oxygenator fails to generate enough oxygen for all the fish/live bait, the livewell water gets foamy, dirty and nasty.
-Both fish and man defecate, vomit and produce tremendous amounts of mucus when they are suffocating and dying which is a normal response to hypoxic stress in the death process.
-When you open your livewell lid and see your fish/live bait piping, dying or dead, your Oxygenator is running perfectly, your oxygen generator is probably failing to generate enough of that pure 100% oxygen.
-The water is hypoxic, and all the fish/live bait are suffocating as you watch.
-Oxygenator problems like this are well documented with TP&WD 3rd party research, testing and publications.
-You do not need a DO meter or DO testing to diagnose this common summertime problem with electric Oxygenators.
+Livewell DO water quality: When Oxygenators fail to generate enough oxygen for all the fish/live bait, the livewell water gets foamy, dirty and nasty.
+Suffocation causes extreme sustained stress.
+Fish defecate, vomit and producing excessive mucus (slime) and other toxins when they are suffocating and dying which is a normal response to severe hypoxic stress in the death process.
+When you open your livewell lid and see your fish/live bait piping, jumping out of your livewell, dying or dead and your Oxygenator appears to be operating correctly, your Oxygenator is probably failing to generate enough oxygen for all the fish resulting in sustained suffocation.
+Your well water is hypoxic, and all the fish/live bait are dieing as you watch.
+Oxygenator problems like this are well documented by TP&WD Inland Fisheries Department and other 3rd party research, testing and publications.
+Fishermen do not need a DO meter or DO testing to diagnose this common summertime common problem with electric Oxygenators.

 April 5, 2018